merledu/Burq-Suite/README.md

 # Burq Suite
-An RISC-V all in one Suite.
+An All in one RISC-V Suite.